-- 7.6.1 Further information on the signs of a child's involvement in county lines is available in quidance published by the Home Office.

-- 7.7 Female Genital Mutilation (FGM)

-Whilst all colleagues should speak to

-Whilst all colleagues should speak to the designated safeguarding Person (or deputy) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers.
+- 7.6.1 Further information on the signs of a child's involvement in county lines is available in quidance published by the Home Office. - 7.7 Female Genital Mutilation (FGM) Whilst all colleagues should speak to the designated safeguarding Person (or deputy) with regard to any concerns about female genital mutilation (FGM), there is a specific legal duty on teachers.
 If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.